airdcpp-web/airdcpp-share-monitor/README.md

 Enable extension debug mode from application settings and check the extension error logs (`Settings\extensions\airdcpp-search-sites\logs`) for additional information.

+### Common issues

+#### The extensions exits with "Error: watch /share/root/ ENOSPC" in the error log (Linux only)

+The maximum limit for directory watchers was reached.
+You may see the current limit on your system by executing the command `cat /proc/sys/fs/inotify/max_user_watches` in terminal.

+As Linux doesn't have support for watching directories for changes recursively, the extension needs to go through all roots and their subdirectories and add an individual watcher for each of them.
+If the total number of directories in your share is larger than the system limit for directory watchers, adding of watchers will fail.

+**Solution 1**

+If you don't need to watch all shared directories for changes, you may set some of the root as *Incoming* on the *Share* page and configure the extension to monitor incoming roots only.

+**Solution 2**

+You may increase the maximum watcher limit on your system ([instructions](https://confluence.jetbrains.com/display/IDEADEV/Inotify+Watches+Limit))

 ## Development

 >### Help wanted